 Adult learning is very popular.
 Different institutions arrange a great variety of courses and programmes for adults at all levels of formal education, and the provision of liberal adult education is extensive.
 Adult education includes self-motivated education, staff training and labour market training.
 It may lead to qualifications or be related to general self-development.

-In 2017 over 27 per cent of Finnish adults participated in adult education compared to an EU average of 11 per cent.
+In 2017 over 27% of Finnish adults participated in adult education compared to an EU average of 11%.
 Most of this is non-formal education.

 Source: OECD Education at a Glance 2022

 Of all public spending in Finland, 10.2% was used for education in 2021.
 Most of the total cost was spent on basic education.
 The biggest component is teaching, but for example in basic education the cost per pupil also comprises school, meals, school transport, health and welfare services.

 Participation in early childhood education and care is a universal right for all children under school age, that is, aged 0-6 years.
 It is mainly organised in day-care institutions and so-called family day-care.
 There are moderate fees for families.